TT-392/arisu-split/README.md

+# Warning
+For the actual arisu keyboard PCB go to https://github.com/FateNozomi/arisu-pcb, this one is just an unfinished fork.

 # Arisu Keyboard PCB
 アリス PCB designed using KiCad.
 The layout is inspired by Lyn's EM7 and TGR Alice with some modification of my own.